wrx33/PsychFound/README.md

 ### 5. Inference

-You can use our checkpoints in ./model/checkpoints/psychfound_v1
+You can use our checkpoints from huggingface:  wangrx33/PsychFound_v1

 You can also change model_name_or_path to the path to your own checkpoints.